wilsonmar/code-analysis/README.md

 ## <a name="Inventory"> Inventory</a>
 First, an <strong>inventory</strong> is needed.
-Metrics include # of regions, servers, services, executables, files, classes, instance methods, interfaces, lines of code in each.
+Metrics include # of

  * Network nodoes.
  * Regions in the cloud.
  * Servers.
  * Services.
- * Code repositories.
+ * Code repositories
+ * executables, files, classes, instance methods, interfaces, lines of code in each.

 The concept here is like an "accounting system" for the software programming assets over time.
 It comes up with counts of various aspects of assets: